 Improves your memory

 When you sleep, you are processing everything that happened the day before.
 That takes time, right?
 I sometimes dream about things that happened.
 Or I “go through” the things I learned that day.
 You will remember the things that count.
-And when your memory gets better, you are or you get more productive.
+And when your memory gets better, because you had a good night’s sleep that’ll boost your productivity.

 A better health